kmanjari/hrms/readme.md

 Demo version of the project can be found over [here](http://hrms.kanakmanjari.com)

-## Please do not chnge password on demo site
+## Please do not change password on demo site